uber-archive/pyflame/README.md

 This section will explain the Pyflame code for people who are interested in contributing source code patches.

+A good way to start understanding the code is to read the two blog posts (linked above) written by Evan Klitzke.
+They cover the basics about how Pyflame works, and have some helpful information about how the code is organized.

 The code style in Pyflame (mostly) conforms to the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 Additionally, all of the source code is formatted